SimranS22/K-Quiz/README.md

 ![image](https://user-images.githubusercontent.com/70385488/192114009-0830321a-d227-4a4d-8411-6c03b54d7ce6.png)

-### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
+### This repository aims to help all developers - coders and non-coders - with their first successful pull request and open source contribution. :partying_face: